seeubh5798/Food-order-clone-React/README.md

 # 2 types of api call - before rendering - do api call and redners in the UI - bad user experience- react do not follow this.

 2nd is - first render the basic UI skeleton , do api call , once api gives results - re renders the screen in UI - react follows this and it's a gud user experience

+# We generally show Loader screen till gata gets come from API ?
+Is it good ?

+NO - USE SHIMMER UI , INSTEAD OF LOADING